LucasDelfino92/morrowindsharp/optional.md

     - 06 Snow Prince Armor Redux Patch
 - [**UMOPP v3.0.4 (Expanded LeFemm Armor and Necrolesian's Official Plugins Integrated Compatible)**](https://www.mediafire.com/file/xw4sped7qdzby4z/UMOPP_v3.0.4_%28Expanded_LeFemm_Armor_and_Necrolesian%27s_Official_Plugins_Integrated_Compatible%29.zip/file) by PikachunoTM and Sigourn: edited Unofficial Morrowind Official Plugins Patched merged plugin for compatibility with Necrolesian's Official Plugins Integrated and Expanded LeFemm Armor.
 - [**Better Imperial Silver Armour v1.1b**](http://www.mediafire.com/file/crw60qirzcqrjpe/Better_Imperial_Silver_Armour_v1.1b.zip/file): patches Endoran's [**Imperial Silver Armour**](https://www.nexusmods.com/morrowind/mods/47751).
+- [**Berserkers**](https://www.nexusmods.com/morrowind/mods/43528) by Melchior Dahrk: adds fur coverings to berserkers in Bloodmoon.

+### Visually consistent with Better Bodies

+These mods don't require Better Bodies, but you will find them to be somewhat inconsistent with the vanilla bodies.
+Indeed, most of these use assets based off Better Bodies

+- [**Better Dwarven Spectres - Mer and Maidens Edition**](https://www.nexusmods.com/morrowind/mods/45617) by Melchior Dahrk: adds female Dwarven Spectres to the leveled lists and replaces one unique spectre with the new model.
+This mod is also a Better Bodies conversion of the original Dwarven Spectre.
+The mod also adds the robe worn by the spectres as a random drop from them, complete with male and female versions.
+- [**Mage Robes**](https://www.nexusmods.com/morrowind/mods/45739) by Melchior Dahrk: many Mages Guild members will now wear new Mages Guild robes and the player can acquire the robes through quests and purchase.

 ## CREDITS